Alanch8/aitorlancharro-2022/README.md

 I want to add a projects section with flex-box or grid to add the projects I make in parallel.

-Translated with www.DeepL.com/Translator (free version)
+I'm actually working on the design with Figma.

 <p>© 2022 Aitor Lancharro.
 Code with ☕️</p>